department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                         <p>Go to the DS Logon self-service website and click on the <strong>More DS Logon Options</strong> button.
 From the choices that appear, select <strong>Need a DS Logon?</strong></p>
                         <p><strong>You’ll be asked to choose how you want to register:</strong></p>
                         <ul>
                           <li><strong>If you have a Common Access Card (CAC) with accessible card reader,</strong> select this option.
-It’s the easiest way to get a DS Logon account and upgrade to a premium account right away.</li>
+It’s the easiest way to get a DS Logon account and upgrade to a Premium account right away.</li>
                           <li><strong>If you have a Defense Finance and Account Service (DFAS) myPay account,</strong> you can select this option.
-You’ll be able to upgrade to a premium account right away.</li>
+You’ll be able to upgrade to a Premium account right away.</li>
                           <li><strong>If you don’t have a CAC or DFAS myPay account,</strong> select the <strong>None of the above conditions apply</strong> option.</li>
                         </ul>
-                           <p>The registration tool will walk you through the sign-up process for your account and will prompt you to upgrade to a premium account through an online proofing process.
-Through this process, you’ll be asked a series of questions to prove you’re you—and not someone pretending to be you—to help protect the personal information you’ll have access to with a premium account.</p>
+                           <p>The registration tool will walk you through the sign-up process for your account and will prompt you to upgrade to a Premium account through an online proofing process.
+Through this process, you’ll be asked a series of questions to prove you’re you—and not someone pretending to be you—to help protect the personal information you’ll have access to with a Premium account.</p>
                            <p><a href="https://myaccess.dmdc.osd.mil/">Go to the DS Logon self-service website</a>.</p>
                         <p><strong>Note:</strong> If you’d rather verify your identity and upgrade to a Premium <strong>DS Logon</strong> account in person or by phone, read the instructions in the section above on verifying your identity.</p>
                         <h4>How to get a Premium My HealtheVet account if you’re a VA patient</h4>
                         <p>Follow these 2 steps to sign up for a Premium <strong>My HealtheVet</strong> account.</p>
                         <p><strong>1.
 First, sign up for an account on the My HealtheVet website.</strong> You’ll need to have your Social Security number on hand.
 Be sure to choose <strong>VA Patient</strong> on the registration form.
-This will automatically upgrade your account to an advanced account, and then you can upgrade to a premium account.</p>
+This will automatically upgrade your account to an advanced account, and then you can upgrade to a Premium account.</p>
                         <p><a href="https://www.myhealth.va.gov/mhv-portal-web/user-registration/">Sign up for a My HealtheVet account</a>.</p>
                         <p><strong>Note:</strong> If you have a Premium <strong>DS Logon</strong> or ID.me account, you can skip step 1 above, and go right to step 2 to sign in to <strong>My HealtheVet</strong> with either of these accounts.
                         <p><strong>2.
-Then, upgrade to a premium account.</strong></p>
+Then, upgrade to a Premium account.</strong></p>
                         <p>You can do this in 1 of 2 ways.</p>
                         <h5>Upgrade your account using your Premium <strong>DS Logon</strong> or ID.me user ID and password</h5>
-                        <p>To do this, sign in to <strong>My HealtheVet</strong> using your premium <strong>DS Logon</strong> or ID.me user ID and password.</p>
+                        <p>To do this, sign in to <strong>My HealtheVet</strong> using your Premium <strong>DS Logon</strong> or ID.me user ID and password.</p>
                         <p>Once signed in, select the <strong>Upgrade Now</strong> button at the top left side of the screen.
 Then, on the account upgrade page, check the box certifying that you’re the owner of the account and approve the request, and click <strong>Continue</strong>.</p>
-                        <p>The system will upgrade you to a premium account.</p>
+                        <p>The system will upgrade you to a Premium account.</p>
                         <p><a href="https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/user-login?redirect=/mhv-portal-web/user-registration/user-login">Sign in to to My HealtheVet</a>.
                         <h5>Upgrade your account in person at a VA health facility</h5>
                         <p><strong>You’ll need to have:</strong></p>